 It happens almost at every issue of the Thunderbolts.
 Which is to be expected: having heroes who have been villains all their life up to 5 minutes ago, and heroes who are former villains playing the hero thing for completely wrong reasons (because of the action, because the government forces them to, because everybody else in the gang is doing it), they will almost never manage things as the steady heroes would do.
-The first team had Jolt to point them those things, as time passes this role is done by the first Thunderbolts to the new recluits, or by the actual heroes who join the team (such as Vantage, Nighthawk or Captain Marvel), or by other characters that happen to be next to them.
+The first team had Jolt to point those things out to them; as time passes, this role is done by the first Thunderbolts to the new recruits, by the actual heroes who join the team (such as Vantage, Nighthawk, or Captain Marvel), or by other characters that happen to be next to them.

 Ultimate Comics All-New Spider-Man #14 opens up its first page with Gwen Stacy's "CAPTAIN AMERICA, YOU ARE A JERK!!".
 She's in a warehouse, so the windows behind her are broken and disused, so it looks like she shouted so hard it shattered the windows.

 This is actually a nod towards an issue of Uncanny X-Men, where Kitty Pryde calls Professor X a jerk.
 The positioning of Gwen in the panel's the same as it was with Kitty in that issue.

 During the Ultimate Spider-Man tie-in mini-series to Cataclysm The Ultimates Last Stand, Miles' father gives his son one after finding out his identity, snapping at him for the death of the former's brother (without realizing he was trying to blackmail his son) and mother (who died protecting him from the new Ultimate Venom), going so far as to hit him.
 However, this turned into a My God, What Have I Done? when he watches his son and Spider-Woman rescue people from a crashing plane, including J. Jonah Jameson, who promised to make his life so much better after being rescued.